wp-plugins/sx-no-homepage-pagination/readme.txt

 This plugin works on any default homepage.
 It doesn't work not on a static blog page (when you define a static homepage and another page to display posts).

-If you want to contribute, check this link : https://bitbucket.org/rochdaniel/sx-no-homepage-pagination
+If you want to contribute, check this link : https://bitbucket.org/rochdaniel/sx-no-homepage-pagination, or contact me on http://www.seomix.fr

 == Installation ==